kgrid-objects/cpic-collection/README.md

 		[NM, NM, NM, NM, NM, NM, NM, NM, NM, NM, NM, EM]
 	]
    ```
-Using this data structure, it is possible to retrieve the metabolizer status of the patient with the given allele pair by mapping alleles to indices of this list structure.
+Using this data structure, it is possible to retrieve the metabolization status for a drug and enzyme for a patient, given data on an allele pair about them by mapping alleles to indices of this list structure.

 __note__: not every supplement contains a table like this one.
 Some of them may have the guidelines represented in other ways such as a Microsoft Excel document.
 You may need to write additional scripts that parse these documents to make a data structure to model the guideline
 # Example